The Xometry app works best with JavaScript enabled!

 1. SLA cannot print parts as large as those of SLS.

 2. The resin in SLA is not environmentally friendly.
-The resins produce unpleasant fumes and require one to wear gloves when handling them.
-On the other hand, SLS uses polymer powder such as nylon which is not particularly harmful except to people with specific allergies.
+It produces unpleasant fumes and requires gloves when handled.
+On the other hand, SLS uses polymer powder such as nylon, which is not particularly harmful except to people with specific allergies.

 3. SLA produces weaker parts compared to SLS.
 They are best used as proofs of concept or for experimental use.